Felony DUI

 High BAC Arrest

-Most states make it a felony or add penalties for drivers who have an extremely high blood alcohol content (BAC).
-The higher your BAC, the more likely of a risk you are for causing an accident.
+Most states make it a felony or add penalties for drivers who have an extremely high blood alcohol content or blood alcohol concentration (BAC).
+While the legal limits vary by state, the higher your BAC, the more likely risk you are to cause an accident.
 A “high BAC” is usually considered much higher than the minimum 0.08% BAC.
 It usually means a BAC of 0.15% or higher.

 Causing an Accident With Injuries